combro2k/docker-b3/README.md

 ```
-THIS CONTAINER IS NO LONGER UPDATE
+THIS CONTAINER IS NO LONGER UPDATED
 PLEASE CHECKOUT THE NEW (SHARED) REPOSITORY:
 ```
 https://github.com/combro2k/dockerfiles/tree/master/alpine-bigbrother-b3